jasynmarais/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [X] Explain what a token is used for.

+A token is used to authenticate a user after a successful login and allow them to access certain resources by providing that token as access to them.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [X] What steps can you take in your web apps to keep your data secure?

+Authentication, encrypting, encoding, hashing, secrets, validation, accesss control, testing, handle errors correctly.

-- [ ] Describe how web servers work.
+- [X] Describe how web servers work.

+When the browser requests a web page from the web server, the web server responds with that page.

+- Web server obtains IP address and domain name.
+- Browser requests full URL.
+- Web server responds with the request.
+- Browser displays the web page.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [X] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+C - Create - PUT, POST R - Read - GET U - Update - PUT, PATCH D - Delete - DELETE

 ## Project Set Up